Yvette Fielding and the Most Haunted

 After the incident she said, "I'm sorry, I know lots of people at home will be going 'oh god, she's so pathetic', but that was really really scary, to hear a really sort of deep breath."

 Trigger Object Experiment

-With Yvette now a little calmer, she goes to check on the result of a trigger object experiment, which had been set up before the live broadcast began by the show's parapsychologist, Phil Whyman.
+With Yvette now a little calmer, she goes to check on the result of a trigger object experiment, which had been set up before the live broadcast began by one the show's investigators, Phil Whyman.
 He's place a large metal key on a piece of paper and drawn around it, the idea being that if a spirit moves the key they'll be able to tell.

 The key has been locked in the Guardroom in the keep, a room with is supposed to be haunted by the ghost of a pikeman.
 Yvette tells us that this is a controlled experiment, no one has been into the room since the object was placed there, there's been a security guard outside all day.
 However, when Yvette and Phil enter the room they find that the key has moved quite significantly.

 The small stone room had a webcam in it, so hopefully the movement will be visible on the camera.
 Yvette asked the crew in the gallery to check this, the results might come in later in the show.